-The reporting boundary of this Conflict-Free Gold Report includes all mining and processing operations over which Newmont has 50% or more control.
-This is consistent with the reporting boundaries that Newmont publicly discloses in its sustainability report.
-A comprehensive list of Newmont operations included in the reporting boundary is provided in Attachment A.
+The reporting boundary of this Conflict-Free Gold Report includes all mining and processing operations over which Newmont Goldcorp had 50% or more control in the calendar year ended 2018.
+This is consistent with the reporting boundaries that Newmont Goldcorp publicly discloses in its 2018 Beyond the Mine sustainability report.
+A link to the reporting boundaries, along with a comprehensive list of Newmont Goldcorp operations included in the reporting boundary is provided in Attachment A.